Cabalmail

 Port 25 Block (What to do with the relay_ips output)

 The output contains the IP address of each of your outgoing mail relays.
-(More specifically, it’s the elastic IP addresses used for egress on the NAT gateway.)
+(More specifically, it’s the elastic IP addresses used for egress on the NAT instances.)
 In order to send mail reliably, you must get AWS to allow outbound traffic on port 25.
 There is no API for this, so the process cannot be automated.
 Instead, you must fill out this form.